top of page

 Susanne Frank, who manages the resort with Joe Helweg, says it's 40 acres of sacred ground that was developed by Henry Stewart in 1875.

 Stewart, a prominent businessman, was looking for a cure for his ailment, and after being taken to the springs by Indians, he miraculously regained his health and attributed it to the healing quality of the water.
-[Ed. note: Again, this part of then-accepted narrative is woefully inaccurate; he was in fact just a strapping young man at the time, recently arrived on wings of the Gold Rush, seeking adventure and fortune, and was found in a bad way and rescued in the nearby wilds by local natives.] see History
+[Ed. note: Again, this part of the then-accepted narrative is woefully inaccurate; he was in fact just a strapping young man at the time, recently arrived on wings of the Gold Rush, seeking adventure and fortune, and was found in a bad way and rescued in the nearby wilds by local natives.] see History

 "Older people from Castella and Weed come here for the baths because they really help soothe arthritis," says Ms.Frank.
 "We get loggers, too, when they've been working around a lot of poison oak, because it helps get rid of that."